BIOCHEMISTRY AND BIOENERGETICS OF EXERCISE

-At the end of the course, a final verification test of learning knowledge by carrying out a written task consisting of 20 multiple choice questions on the course topics.
+During and at the end of the course, verification tests of learning knowledge by carrying out a written task of multiple choice questions on the course topics.
 The teacher reserves the right to remodel the number and type of questions of the self-assessment test and final verification based on the teaching needs.

-The final exam consists in verifying the acquisition of knowledge on the contents of the exam program.
-The final grade will take into account the evaluation of the final test and the oral examination.
+The final exam consists in verifying the acquisition of knowledge on the contents of the exam program and will include a written text followed by an oral examination.
+The final grade will take into account both the evaluation of the wrrittenßß test and the oral examination.